suit-wg/suit-report/draft-ietf-suit-report.md

     * sends the SUIT\_Manifest\_Envelope to the Verifier without payload or text, but with CoRIM
     * sends the SUIT\_Manifest\_Envelope to the recipient without CoRIM, or text, but with payload
 * The Recipient:
-    * Installs the firmware as described in the SUIT\_Manifest and generates a SUIT\_report, which is encapsulated in an EAT by the installer and sent to the Firmware Distributor.
+    * Installs the firmware as described in the SUIT\_Manifest and generates a SUIT\_Report, which is encapsulated in an EAT by the installer and sent to the Firmware Distributor.
-    * Boots the firmware as described in the SUIT\_Manifest and creates a SUIT\_report, which is encapsulated in an EAT by the installer and sent to the Firmware Distributor.
+    * Boots the firmware as described in the SUIT\_Manifest and creates a SUIT\_Report, which is encapsulated in an EAT by the installer and sent to the Firmware Distributor.
 * The Firmware Distributor sends both reports to the Verifier (separately or together)
 * The Verifier:
     * Reconstructs the state of the device using the manifest